What happens in counselling?

 What is the BACP?

 The British Association of Counselling and Psychotherapy is the governing body of the counselling profession - my profession.
-As a Registered Member I work to their very high ethical standards and regulations, particularly around confidentiality.
+As an Accredited Registered Member I work to their very high ethical standards and regulations, particularly around confidentiality.
 The BACP also has a clear and accessible complaints procedure.

 Can I pay online?